cltl/EL-long-tail-phenomena/README.md

 # EL-long-tail-phenomena
-This repository contains the entire code for the analysis reported in the COLING 2018 paper:
+This repository contains the entire code for the analysis reported in the following COLING 2018 paper:

 ```
   @inproceedings{ilievski2018systematic,
         title = {Systematic Study of Long Tail Phenomena in Entity Linking},
         author={Ilievski, Filip and Vossen, Piek and Schlobach, Stefan},
         booktitle={proceedings of COLING},
         year = {2018}}
 ```

 ### 1. Description of the data structure